 What is an Actuary?

 Business professionals that specialize in the assessment and management of risk and uncertainty in financial markets are called as actuary.
 Actuarial science is the name of the field that corresponds to this.
-Due to the fact that these risks may influence both sides of the balance sheet, asset management, liability management, and valuation abilities are required.
-Actuaries give evaluations of financial security systems, with a particular emphasis on the complexity, mathematics, and processes of the systems under consideration.
+These risks can impact both sides of the balance sheet.
+As a result, professionals need skills in asset management, liability management, and valuation.
+Actuaries assess financial security systems.
+They focus on the systems’ complexity, mathematics, and processes.

 Who is called an actuary?